 A look back at what made the course what it is today.

-In 1974 the Jamison family decided to sell Hannastown.
-Thanks to the forethought displayed by a group of members, headed by Edwin Truxal, the membership was able to purchase the facility and in 1975, the membership officially took ownership of Hannastown Golf Club.
+In 1974, the Jamison family decided to sell Hannastown.
+A group of members, headed by Edwin Truxal, organized and energized the membership to band together to purchase the Club.
+In 1975, the membership officially took control and full ownership of Hannastown.

-We will treat members, guests and staff with respect and integrity.
-We will welcome all viewpoints, and pledge to be fair, honest and consistent in our dealings with members and staff.
+- We welcome all viewpoints and pledge to be fair, honest, and consistent with members and staff.

-The club’s management, staff and board of directors will strive at all times to provide the utmost in quality and service.
+- Our management, staff, and board of directors will work to provide the highest level of quality and service.

-We will practice fiscal responsibility in all deliberations and pledge to strike a balance between member satisfaction and economic responsibility.
+- We practice fiscal responsibility and pledge to strike a balance between member satisfaction and economic realities.

-We aim to be transparent in all actions taken by the board of directors and openly communicate all decisions and policies to the membership.
+- We strive to be transparent in all actions taken by the board of directors and openly communicate all decisions and policies to our members.